-Several People Protesting The Deportation of An Immigrant Rights Advocate Were Arrested In New York City
+Several People Were Arrested In New York City Protesting The Deportation Of An Immigrant Rights Advocate

-Protesters who support DREAMers were taken into custody Thursday by police outside an immigration enforcement building in lower Manhattan.
+Protesters were taken into custody Thursday by police outside a federal building in Manhattan where activist Ravi Ragbir was detained by officials and told he will be deported.

+You can see BuzzFeed News's previously live footage of the protest above.

-Demonstrators were protesting the detention of immigration rights activist Ravi Ragbir, who was detained during a routine check-in with Immigration and Customs Enforcement at the federal building in Manhattan on Thursday morning.
+Ragbir was detained during a routine check-in with Immigration and Customs Enforcement (ICE) on Thursday morning.

+"People are outraged.
+Give people the space to be outraged that their friend, their colleague, a father, a husband, whose wife is here, who has a US citizen daughter, is not going to come home," Linda Sarsour, an organizer of the Women's March who was at the protest, told BuzzFeed News.

-New York City police arrested 18 protesters outside the building, an NYPD spokesperson confirmed to BuzzFeed News.
-They did not confirm whether those arrested had been charged.
+New York City police arrested 18 people outside the building, an NYPD spokesperson confirmed to BuzzFeed News, including NYC Council Members Jumaane D. Williams and Ydanis Rodriguez.
+The NYPD did not confirm whether those arrested had been charged.

-"A longtime New Yorker, a husband and a father, Ravi is beloved by all of us who have had the privilege of working with him to make New York a welcoming community for all of its residents," said Kaji Dousa, senior pastor of Park Avenue Christian Church and co-chair of Ragbir's immigrant rights group, the New Sanctuary Coalition of NYC.
-"The fact that ICE has taken him as if his spirit, family ties, and contributions to the community mean nothing is inhumane.”
+Rodriguez alleged that officers used an illegal choke hold on him while detaining him—he posted this photo to Twitter:

 Advertisement